A Model for Line Absorption and Emission from Turbulent Mixing Layers: 1D Mixing Layer Models

 \subsection{1D Mixing Layers}

-In a 1D mixing layer, an equilibrium state can be reached between two stable phases with three ingredients: radiative cooling, thermal diffusion (e.g., conduction), and enthalpy advection.
+In a 1D mixing layer, an equilibrium state can be reached between two stable phases with three ingredients: radiative cooling, thermal conduction, and enthalpy advection.
 In the frame of the front, this gives \citep{kim}: